 Southeastern wheat breeders, producers, and end-users are anxious that pro-active measures be taken to avoid a repeat of the Midwestern/North Central experience with Fusarium Head Blight or scab.
 We are involved in a cooperative evaluation program with Dr. Anne McKendry, University of Missouri, to evaluate winter wheat cultivars in the USDA’s National Small Grains collection for resistance to this fungus.
 Current efforts are directed at accessions originating in Italy and The Balkans.

 In addition, the annual Uniform Southern Soft Red Winter Wheat Fusarium Head Blight Nursery is coordinated from N. C. State.
 This nursery has nine public and private cooperators who evaluate advanced generation breeding lines for FHB resistance at locations from Louisiana to Virginia.

 We are investigating the genetics of powdery mildew resistance in 11 soft red winter wheat germplasms released over the past four years.
 Specifically, we wish to identify the number of different resistance loci involved, find molecular markers linked to the resistance alleles, and combine different resistance alleles into pyramids.

 Investigations into the genetics of cold hardiness in three recombinant inbred winter oat populations are being conducted in the laboratoy and field.
 Specifically, we wish to identify AFLP ARD RFLP markers linked to quantitative trait loci controlling winter survival.

 We are investigating the genetics of cereal leaf beetle resistance in a recombinant inbred population of wheat and to identify AFLP markers linked to resistance loci.

-- Identification of quantitative resistance to Puccinia striiformis and Puccina triticinia in the soft red winter wheat cultivar 'Jamestown' (2017)
+- Identification of quantitative resistance to Puccinia striiformis and Puccina triticinia in the soft red winter wheat cultivar 'Jamestown', Crop Science (2017)